My top tips on trying traditional Peruvian food and drinks:

 Other ingredients you will often encounter in Peruvian food are quinoa and legumes.

-Tip: One of the restaurants we had some amazing fish at was a basic place right on the beach in Paracas National Reserve.
-La Tia Fela had plastic chairs but the fish were out of this world!
-Paracas is also where the epic DoubleTree Resort by Hilton is located, otherwise known as our favorite hotel in Peru.
+Pro tip: One of the restaurants in Peru I at amazing fish at was a very basic place right on the beach in Paracas National Reserve.
+La Tia Fela had plastic chairs, but the fish were out of this world!

 So what Peruvian foods can you make out of all the potatoes, corn and meat?

-I loved eating ceviche in Peru.
-But remember these two ceviche tips before you do:
+Remember these two ceviche tips before you order:

-Every Peruvian Grandma has her own recipe for this dish
+Every Peruvian grandma has her own empanadas recipe

 An empanada is a fried or baked folded tortilla filled with a savory filling, which is usually some type of meat and vegetables.